 The only difference between a cigarette and a cigar is that a cigarette is wrapped in paper (often white in color) and a cigar is wrapped in whole or in part in tobacco leaf (often brown in color).
 A cigar can come in any size, from very large to as small as a cigarette.
 Cigars can be sold individually, in packs of twenty resembling cigarettes or any other quantity.
-Cigars are sold in hundreds of flavors such as grape, cherry and peach.
+Cigars are sold in hundreds of flavors such as grape, cherry, and peach.
 They are not taxed as highly as cigarettes and may be very inexpensive.
 One cigar can be purchased for as little as \$0.50.

-While cigarette consumption has been declining among youth over the past several decades, cigar use is increasing.
+While cigarette consumption has been declining among youth over the past several decades, cigar use is increasing due to low cost and flavors appealing to youth.
 Cigars are addictive, contain the same harmful and carcinogenic ingredients as cigarettes and result in the same adverse health outcomes.